Picking the right AI model for coding used to be simple there were only a handful of options, and the gap between them was obvious. That era is gone.

 Before choosing any model, run it against these three tests from your own recent work:

-Ambiguous bug prompt — Give it a half-described error with no file context.
+- Ambiguous bug prompt — Give it a half-described error with no file context.
 See if it asks the right clarifying questions or makes confident but wrong assumptions.

-Multi-file refactor — Ask it to rename a function that appears in five different files.
+- Multi-file refactor — Ask it to rename a function that appears in five different files.
 Check whether it catches all references and explains the change.

-Edge case generation — Show it a function you wrote and ask for tests.
+- Edge case generation — Show it a function you wrote and ask for tests.
 See whether it covers the cases you’d actually worry about, or just the obvious happy path.

 A model that passes your three tests is worth more than a model that tops a leaderboard.

-Final Verdict: Which Best LLM For Coding?
+Final Verdict: Which is the best LLM For Coding?

 There’s no single answer — and anyone who gives you one without knowing your stack, your team, and your budget is guessing.
 Here’s the honest breakdown: